sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Blood stained Kausalya’s handkerchief—dark, like crushed hibiscus petals pressed between old pages.
 Her breath came ragged, each cough a slow unraveling, as if the cells inside her were turning to dust, breaking down quietly, unseen.

 She sat by the window, pale light falling on her skin that seemed thinner each day, as if the sickness was eating her from the inside out.

 Ram watched, helpless, feeling the weight of something breaking in the air between them.

 Her fingers found his cheek, cold and trembling.
 Her eyes held a quiet sorrow, deep and endless.

-She whispered, voice cracked like dry earth,“You walk a blade’s edge—between the duty to your wife, the duty to your blood, and the duty to justice itself.
-Hold fast to one, and the others will burn you alive.”
+She whispered, voice cracked like dry earth, “You walk a blade’s edge — duty to wife, duty to blood, duty to justice.
+Cling to one, the others burn you.”
+Her eyes held him. “ And beware, my son, lies twist even strong minds.
+Truth is your shield.
+It breaks easy.”

 Ram’s heart clenched.
 Somewhere inside, a part of him was rotting too—his old ideals, the sharp edges of his conscience dulling like forgotten bones buried beneath the soil.
 He wanted to fight, to hold on, but the decay was slow and patient, creeping through his spirit like a shadow.